 When we moved to Tumacácori, Arizona and got more and more into green building, we became, then, an EcoVillage, and the land that Global Community Communications Alliance is on is called Avalon Organic Gardens & EcoVillage.
 I teach that sustainability is first a consciousness.
-I wrote a book called Who’s Afraid Of The Big Bad Wolf?
-How to Defeat The 1% By Building Communities and teach not to buy the products of corporate America.
+I wrote a book called Living Through The Tribulation — How To Survive By Starting Subcultures and teach not to buy the products of corporate America.

 I believe we need to get back to family values and urban gardens.
 And mostly, we as a nation need to begin our own manufacturing again, producing sustainable products and stop buying the sometimes poisonous products from China.
 The small farm in America has almost disappeared.
 People do have to learn to buy locally and support their local farmers and protect their children’s health from toxic food, shipped sometimes thousands of miles to their tables.

 I founded a restaurant called Food For Ascension Café in Tucson, Arizona, in which sometimes the food is harvested and put into a delicious meal within two hours.
 We purchase from other local farms.
 We have many educational programs and work on food health and workshops and seminars on growing organic food.